 And the more I walked around in Baghdad and its surrounding areas, the more I saw that Iraq is a country or survivors.
 This is a country of people who are looking to build a greater future for themselves and their family.

-What really got to me was when one street musician played an acoustic guitar version of Pink Floyd’s “Wish You Were Here.”
+What really got to me was when one street musician played an acoustic ukulele version of Pink Floyd’s “Wish You Were Here.”
 That song is so personal to me and it really blew my mind to see it played, and of all places in the world, Iraq.

-Still, the first song that I learned to play off my new basic guitar is, you guessed it, Pink Floyd’s “Wish You Were Here.”
+Still, the first song that I learned to play off my new basic ukulele is, you guessed it, Pink Floyd’s “Wish You Were Here.”
 It really is an amazing song.
 It communicates on so many levels.